George Clooney to receive Golden Globes' Cecil B. DeMille award

 LOS ANGELES Oscar-winning actor, director and producer George Clooney will receive the Cecil B. DeMille Award, an honorary Golden Globe for his contribution to cinema, organizers of the event said on Monday.

-Clooney, 53, one of Hollywood's leading men on screen and behind the camera, will be honoured in January at the Golden Globes Awards, one of the year's most high-profile awards ceremonies for film and television organised by the Hollywood Foreign Press Association.
+Clooney, 53, one of Hollywood's leading men on screen and behind the camera, will be honored in January at the Golden Globes Awards, one of the year's most high-profile awards ceremonies for film and television organized by the Hollywood Foreign Press Association.

 Theo Kingma, the association's president, said the award was for Clooney's "outstanding contributions both in front of and behind the camera."